Embeddings of trees of hyperbolic metric spaces and Cannon--Thurston maps: Main theorem

 (2) By Theorem \ref{thm-CT-ps-kap}, the inclusion $X_S\map X$ admits a CT map.
 By (1) and Lemma \ref{qi-im-ct-map}, the inclusion $Y\map X_S$ admits a CT map.
 Hence, by the functoriality of CT maps (see Lemma \ref{functo-ct-map}) the inclusion $Y\map X$ admits the CT map.

-\begin{remark} We note that projection hypothesis for the conclusion of the above theorem is not a necessary condition as one can demonstrate with trivial examples.
-For instance, an example similar to Corollary \ref{new cor sec 6}. \end{remark}
+\begin{remark} We note that, in the above theorem, the compatible fiberwise projection condition is not necessary for the conclusion, as this can be demonstrated by trivial examples -- for instance, by examples similar to Corollary \ref{new cor sec 6}. \end{remark}